geneontology/geneontology.github.io/_docs/faq.md

  Please [contact us](https://help.geneontology.org/) if you cannot locate what you were looking for.

-If you are here because your file or source is no longer available, we invite you to follow us on [Twitter (@news4go)](https://twitter.com/news4go), [Facebook (/geneontology)](www.facebook.com/geneontology), [GitHub go-announcements repo](https://github.com/geneontology/go-announcements/issues) or join our [go-friends email list](https://help.geneontology.org/) to stay current with significant changes to the GO Resource.
+If you are here because your file or source is no longer available, we invite you to follow us on [Twitter (@news4go)](https://twitter.com/news4go), [Facebook (/geneontology)](www.facebook.com/geneontology), [GitHub go-announcements repo](https://github.com/geneontology/go-announcements/issues) or join our [go-friends email list](https://help.geneontology.org/) to stay current with significant changes to the GO knowledgebase.

 ---------------------------------------------------------------------------
 # Database Access